opendocsg/slw-judgments-backfill/2018_SGCA_60/report.md

 **Introduction**

 1       Should this court refuse to enforce a lawful contract on the basis that it is allegedly connected to a contract that is illegal and unenforceable in a friendly and foreign country?
-This was the question that arose in an appeal against the decision of the High Court judge (“the Judge”) in _EFG Bank AG, Singapore Branch v Teng Wen-Chung_ [2017] SGHC 318 (“the GD”).
+This was the question that arose in an appeal against the decision of the High Court judge (“the Judge”) in _EFG Bank AG, Singapore Branch v Teng Wen-Chung_ <span class="citation">[2017] SGHC 318</span> (“the GD”).
 After considering the parties’ submissions, we dismissed the appeal and now give the detailed grounds for our decision.

 **Background facts**